nightwarriorftw/nightwarriorftw.github.io/content/blog/Connecting_to_Tor/index.md

 ![Tor-default-image](./tor-default.png)

-Select *Configure* option for manually configure your bridge setting.
+Select *Configure* option for manually configuring your bridge setting.
 You will notice two options *Tor is sensored in my country* and *I use proxy to connect to internet*.

 ![Tor-connect-options](./options.png)